samuelbeek/swift-cheat-sheet/readme.md

 * Hiding the status bar at the top of the view (the one with the battery and clock)
 * Getting the last value of a model from CoreData
 * Better storage of objects in CoreData
+* Keep the phone from going to sleep
 * More to come

 Created by [@ZackShapiro](http://twitter.com/zackshapiro)